The Mestiza Muse

 As a reader-supported platform, we may earn affiliate commissions for purchases made through links, including those advertising Target.com.

 If you have curly hair, you’re likely aware of the challenges in finding diverse styles that work.
-Enter the “wolf cut,” a trendy new haircut that has been making waves across social media platforms, with TikTok in the forefront.
+Enter the “wolf cut,” a trendy new haircut making waves across social media platforms, with TikTok in the forefront.
 And the reason for its popularity?
 It’s both stylish and highly versatile.

 Celebrities such as Keke Palmer, Miley Cyrus, and Billie Eilish have each sported distinctive variations of the wolf cut.
 You might have also noticed this style being worn by K-pop idols from South Korea.